rdp77/veyaz/README.md

 ## Third-party Library

-This theme uses several libraries as helpers to improve the template, and can be seen [here](/library.md)
+This template uses several libraries as helpers to improve the template, and can be seen [here](/library.md)

 ## Code of Conduct